-The core purpose of working on InDesign document is typesetting, layout designing, and pre-press activities.
-The software is designed to cope up with the changing technologies in the Publishing Industry.
-Many young designers and freshers assume they can use InDesign for graphics creation purpose.
-They often tend to misinterpret the software as other graphics designing tools like Photoshop, Illustrator or CorelDraw.
-But, InDesign doesn’t work that way, mainly in case of dealing with image files.
+The following article provides an outline for InDesign Document Setup.
+The core purpose of working on the InDesign document is typesetting, layout designing, and pre-press activities.
+The software is designed to handle the changing technologies in the publishing industry.
+Many young designers and freshers assume they can use InDesign for graphics creation.
+They often tend to misinterpret the software as other graphics designing tools like Photoshop, Illustrator, or CorelDraw.
+But InDesign doesn’t work that way, mainly when dealing with image files.

-InDesign can handle all popular formats of images as JPEG, TIFF, EPS, PDF, and every Adobe image format.
+InDesign can handle all popular formats of images, such as JPEG, TIFF, EPS, PDF, and every Adobe image format.
 But what you believe is happening while you place an image on your InDesign document setup is entirely different from your perception.
-The image you just placed is not a copy of the image you created, but it is only a preview that is taken from the folder you obtained from.
+The image you just placed is not a copy of the image you created but a preview taken from the folder you obtained it from.
 This is one of the major differences between graphic designing software and publishing software.
-InDesign mirrors the actual image on its artboard unlike creating a copy image as in designing counterparts.
+Unlike creating a copy image in designing counterparts, InDesign mirrors the image on its artboard.

 Importing Images is a different process in InDesign compared to other designing software.
 We will discuss the methods of how to import the images in InDesign.

-Before you start creating an InDesign document setup, you should remember that Adobe InDesign is software used for publication, and it is not possible to create high-end graphics in this software.
-Whatever is the image or graphic you want to place into the layout, it should be prepared in other software like Photoshop, Illustrator or Coreldraw and brought into InDesign readily.
+Before creating an InDesign document setup, you should remember that Adobe InDesign is software used for publication, and it is impossible to create high-end graphics with this software.
+Whatever image or graphic you want to place into the layout should be prepared in other software like Photoshop, Illustrator, or Coreldraw and brought into InDesign readily.
 So keep your images and graphics ready before you reach the layout stage.

-The proper method of inserting images into InDesign artboard is to place them.
-Placing is different from copying an image and the activity doesn’t end by simply placing.
+Placement of images into the InDesign artboard is the proper method.
+Placing is different from copying an image, and the activity doesn’t end by simply placing.

-Copying an image is creating a copy of the original image, which acts as an independent file from the moment of its creation.
-It doesn’t rely on any of its work on the original file neither it affects the parent image anymore.
+Copying an image creates a copy of the original image, which acts as an independent file from its creation.
+It doesn’t rely on any of its work on the original file, and it affects the parent image anymore.

 Placing an image in InDesign works differently.
 When an image is placed into the artboard, it navigates the software to identify and create a mirror image of the parent file.
-Unlike the copy which is independent on its own, a mirror image is totally dependent on the parent file.
-In case a parent file is moved or deleted from the original location, there are higher chances of losing the image in the output.
+Unlike the copy, which is independent, a mirror image is dependent on the parent file.
+If a parent file is moved or deleted from the original location, there are higher chances of losing the image in the output.

-There are two ways in which you can place an image into the artboard
+You can place an image into the artboard in two ways.

 - File > Place.
-Navigate to the folder where you graphic is located
+Navigate to the folder where your graphic is located.

-Locate the graphics file and double click to place the file.
-You will see the cursor changes intention a thumbnail image file.
+Locate the graphics file and double-click to place the file.
+You will see the cursor changes intention in a thumbnail image file.
 Click and hold the mouse button and drag the image into the layout as much as you want.
 This avoids the burden of resizing your image in the case of larger image sizes.

 This method will work well when your graphics are created exclusively to suit the sizes of the layout.
 It happens mostly in the case of publications where the text and image frames are premeditated.
-The method saves more time which was usually spent on resizing and adjusting the positions of the image.
+The method saves more time, usually spent on resizing and adjusting the positions of the image.

 When your image file should fit inside an existing frame, do the following: